 3. Familiarize yourself with the existing roles - Maintaining LinuxChix page.

 LinuxChix normally has three lead volunteers, known as the Tres Chix.

 The Tres Chix are the lead LinuxChix volunteers, the authorities that approve (or don't) new projects under the LinuxChix banner, and the ones who lay down the law when contentious issues come up.
 They are also ultimately the people responsible for screwups and problems.
 They are elected by popular vote among the LinuxChix community.

 The coordinators can be contacted at email@example.com

-The current coordinators from August 2007 onwards are Sulamita Garcia, Akkana Peck, and Carla Schroder.
+The current coordinators are Akkana Peck and Carla Schroder.

 Who takes care of our various sysadmin duties?
 What are those duties, anyway?
 Who ya gonna call when things go wrong?
 This page attempts to keep track of that.

 If the server just plain isn't answering, DNS goes bad, the disk fills up, etc. These people have login access.
 Other jobs that require admin access: editing the mailing list archives, adding or viewing mail aliases, upgrading software, changing Drupal CSS (?).

 The site-wide password for mailman.
 Add people as admins for specific lists, add new lists or remove/rename existing ones or change Mailman configuration.